mkorcy/ADRs/docs/adrs/0002-use-github.md

 - A long horizon of needing to continue to support the on-prem Gitlab until projects are migrated.
 - Real potential for Gitlab to be a source of technical debt until we dedicate resource to migrate projects.

-Overall, we think that the benefits of using Github outweigh the drawbacks, and we are confident that this decision will help us streamline our development process and improve the quality of our software projects.